 - Walk from the farm to the village through Beech Copse, visit the Model Village in Godshill and then spoil yourself with a cream tea.

 - Indulge yourself at the Taverners (01983 840707) or The Essex (01983 840909).

 - The Botanic gardens in Ventnor is a place where the pleasure of plants can be enjoyed to the fullest and where people of all ages can learn more about the wonderful world of plants and the inextricable link that we have with them.

 - Feel the sand between your toes and the gentle sea breeze on the superb sandy beaches such as Compton Bay on the south coast or in the resorts of Shanklin, Sandown or Ventnor.

-- Help the local economy and treat yourself to some local produce at the thriving Farmers’ market held in Newport every Friday morning and Ryde every Saturday morning.
+- Help the local economy and treat yourself to some local produce from the island’s farm shops such as Farmer Jacks in Arreton and Brownriggs in Godshill.